 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Microsoft has issued a Security Bulletin Advance Notification indicating that its October release will contain eight bulletins.
-These bulletins will have the severity rating of critical and important and will be for Microsoft Windows, Internet Explorer, .NET Framework, Office, Server Software, and Silverlight.
-These bulletins are scheduled for release on October 8, 2013.
+Microsoft has issued a Security Bulletin Advance Notification indicating its January release will contain four bulletins.
+These bulletins will have the severity rating of important and will be for Microsoft Office, Server Software, Windows, and Microsoft Dynamics AX, a multi-language, multi-currency enterprise resource planning (ERP) solution.

-US-CERT will provide more information as it becomes available.
+US-CERT will provide additional information as it becomes available.

-Google has released Chrome 30 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities.
-These vulnerabilities could allow a remote attacker to cause a denial of service condition, spoof the address bar, or obtain sensitive information.
+Apple has released security updates for Safari 6.1.1 and Safari 7.0.1 to address multiple vulnerabilities.
+These vulnerabilities could allow a remote attacker to obtain sensitive information, execute arbitrary code or cause a denial-of-service condition.

-US-CERT encourages users and administrators to review the Google Chrome release blog entry and follow best practice security policies to determine which updates should be applied.
+US-CERT encourages users and administrators to review Apple Support Article HT6082 and follow best practice security policies to determine if their organization is affected and the appropriate response.